salrashid123/squid_ssl_bump_gcp/README.md

 >> NOTE: this just a SAMPLE and __not__ supported by Google.  caveat emptor

-If you use this setup, you **MUST** secure the service account and GCS bucket used by the cluster and ensure :443 traffic outbound is directed towards the proxy.
+If you use this setup, you **MUST** secure the service account, instance template and GCS bucket used by the cluster.
+Any client that you want to monitor must direct  :443 traffic outbound towards the proxy.

 ...ofcourse, this is not a _transparent_ proxy configuration:  each client must honor proxy `CONNECT` protcol (eg, use `http_proxy=` directive)